mr-grj/cegeka_assignment/README.md

 The CV API service also provides interactive documentation using Swagger.
 Once the service is running, you can access the Swagger UI by navigating to `/api/` in your web browser.
-This interface allows you to explore the API's capabilities, see endpoint descriptions, and even try out API calls directly from the browser.
+This interface allows you to explore the APIs' capabilities, see endpoint descriptions, and even try out API calls directly from the browser.